 Government to mandate provision of EV charge points on new homes and buildings

-The Government has announced that all new homes and buildings such as supermarkets and workplaces, as well as those undergoing major renovation, will be required to install electric vehicle charge points from the beginning of 2022.
+The Government has announced that all new homes and buildings such as supermarkets and workplaces, as well as those undergoing major renovation, will be required to install electric vehicle charge points and cable routing from the summer of 2022.
 The decision follows a consultation on the issue.

 The Government says that up to 145,000 extra charge points will be installed across England each year thanks to these regulations.
 It has supported the installation of over 250,000 home and workplace charge points to date.